Cincom Smalltalk Academic ProgramThe goal of the Cincom Smalltalk Academic Program is to:

 - For a list of Colleges and Universities that are already part of this program, click here.

 - For a list of all Colleges and Universities teaching Smalltalk around the world, click here.

 Participation in Cincom Smalltalk Academic Program

-- The Academic Personal User License is for students to use for educational purposes such as a course or for research.
+- The Academic Personal User License version of our software is for students to use for educational purposes only such as a course or for research.
 To obtain it, an individual should request the Academic Personal Use version from our website here.

 Feedback on the Cincom Smalltalk Academic Program

 Cincom encourages active participation and feedback from educational institutions:

 - To improve the quality of object development and Smalltalk training for the industry and users,